Research into pre-registration programme requirements

 Seeking people’s views

-An independent research organisation, Traverse, is running the survey and analysing the findings on our behalf.
+An independent research organisation, Traverse, is now analysing the findings on our behalf.

 If we propose to change our programme standards as a result of this research, we will undertake further engagement and a public consultation.